To install the MySQL Enterprise Monitor Agent on Windows, double-click the

 not specify an alternative service name, the installer stops.

-installation directory, or type the new directory location.
+C:\Program Files\MySQL\Enterprise\Agent.
+Select the installation directory, or type the new directory location.
+Click to continue the installation process.

 Choose one or more operations for this agent to perform: